RumiaGIT/pytorch-research/README.md

 ## Contents
 ~~~
 /images:                                     All images used as visual aid inside the Notebook files.
 /models:                                     All models generated during certain code examples.
 00_pytorch_fundamentals_exercises.ipynb:     Exercises to practice the fundamentals.
 00_pytorch_fundamentals.ipynb:               Introduction to PyTorch and Neural Network fundamentals.
 01_pytorch_workflow_exercises.ipynb:         Exercises to practice the example workflow.
 01_pytorch_workflow.ipynb:                   Explanation and usage of an example PyTorch workflow.
+02_pytorch_classification_exercises.ipynb:   Exercises to practice classification.
-02_pytorch_classification.ipynb:           Explanation on classification problems in machine learning.
+02_pytorch_classification.ipynb:             Explanation of classification problems in machine learning.
+03_pytorch_computer_vision.ipynb:            Explanation of computer vision in machine learning.
 README.md:                                   You're reading it.
 helper_functions.py:                         Various Python helper functions for visualization purposes.
 ~~~